 Careers Education at OLMC occurs in classes, assemblies, seminars and on work experience.
-Ms Melinda Williams, our Careers Coordinator, is available to work with individual students and parents.
-Her role includes increasing students’ awareness of possible careers and their understanding of the requirements and realities of differing occupations.
-She also assists students to evaluate alternative pathways.
+Our Careers Coordinator, is available to work with individual students and parents.
+Their role includes increasing students’ awareness of possible careers and their understanding of the requirements and realities of differing occupations.
+They also assist students to evaluate alternative pathways.
 There is a well-stocked careers library of texts and e-learning resources to support students in their career research and decision making, as well as our Careers website, which provides students with access to a range of information and resources on careers and further study opportunities.

 Delivery of the careers program at OLMC includes the following: